 How Much is Car Insurance?

-6 Tips to Estimate Your Car Insurance Price
+6 Tips to Estimate Your Car Insurance Cost

 Having car insurance is a legal requirement to drive in most states, so estimating the cost of your policy is essential to establishing an efficient budgeting plan.
-Finding out how much you'll be paying means getting information about all the factors determining your overall cost.
-From there, you can calculate how much your monthly payments will be by getting insurance quotes, which you'll add to your other vehicle costs like loan payments, maintenance, and fuel.
+Understanding the average car insurance cost involves gathering information about all the factors that determine your overall expenses.
+From there, you can calculate your car insurance monthly cost by getting insurance quotes, which you'll add to your other vehicle costs like loan payments, maintenance, and fuel.

-Many aspects of your vehicle and driving behavior influence how much your car insurance will cost.
-While getting a quote is the best way to get an estimate of your costs, many factors influence whether that number is fair.
+Lots of stuff about your ride and your driving habits can swing your car insurance costs in one direction or another.
+While snagging a quote is the top way to figure out your potential expenses, keep in mind, factors that affect insurance rates seriously dictate whether that estimate will make you smile or wince.
 Here are six driving-related tips to use when determining whether your insurance will be higher or lower compared to the national average.

 Tip #1: Look at Where Your Car is Driven